UHV-glass cell - Ultra-low birefringence dodecagonal vacuum glass cell for the investigation of cold atom ensembles

 Keywords: Ultrahochvakuum, Messzelle, glass cell, ultra high vacuum, measuring cell

-The invention consists of a glass cell characterized by an outstanding value of birefringence (around 10–8) with an extensive optical access due to its dodecagonal shape.
-The cell is ideally suited for experiments in ultra-high vacuum that require the state of polarization to be preserved to the highest degree.
-Modern experiments for the investigation of cold atom ensembles require an ultra-high vacuum apparatus with a very large optical access and an accurate preservation of laser beam properties such as the state of polarization and the wave-front quality.
+The invention consists of a glass cell featuring an ultra-low birefringence (around 10–8) with an outstanding optical access due to its compact dodecagonal shape.
+The cell is ideally suited for experiments in ultra-high vacuum (UHV) that require the state of polarization to be preserved to the highest degree.
+Quantum simulations with ultra-cold quantum gases and quantum computing with Rydberg atom arrays require a UHV apparatus with a very large optical access and an accurate preservation of laser beam properties such as the state of polarization and the wave-front quality.
+For these applications, vacuum glass cells are widely used since they are more compact than metal vacuum chambers and do not require vacuum viewports, which generally suffer from stress-induced birefringence.
+Furthermore, compact glass cells can be combined with closely positioned electromagnetic coils for the generation of strong magnetic fields and field gradients.

-The standard approach consists in using a metal vacuum chamber in combination with viewports.
-As an alternative to metal chambers, vacuum glass cells are widely used since they generally exhibit less birefringence than conventional vacuum viewports.
-Furthermore owing to their small volume and the avoidance of metal components, glass cells can be combined with compact electromagnetic coils, which allows one to generate strong magnetic fields and field gradients that can be switched on a short time scale.
 The innovative manufacturing process is based on the bonding of double-side antireflection-coated glass windows with epoxy adhesives that fulfill the NASA low outgassing standard.
 Surface roughness and small deviations from the ideal geometry are compensated by the glue volume, therefore allowing for relatively large tolerances in the glass cutting process.
 The epoxy bonding technique is also applicable to complex geometries with different shapes, where optical contacting is difficult.
+In the actual market, a glass cell for UHV experiments featuring ultra-low birefringence is not available.
+The object of this invention is a process that combines ultra-low birefringence with the excellent optical access of the dodecagonal geometry.

 - The cell is suitable for applications requiring UHV